In the Mondulkiri jungle

 In the 1960s and 1970s, part of the trail used to bring weapons from North to South Vietnam passed through here.

-They are the custodians of an ancient tradition that allows them to tame elephants, animals that are considered members of the community.
+They are the custodians of an ancient tradition that allows them to tame elephants, animals that are considered true members of the community.
 This is why Bunong men are also called mahout, which means ‘he who rides the elephant‘ in Hindi.
 Humans communicate with elephants using a peculiar language: whistles, hoarse sounds, grunts and high-pitched sounds.

 In traditional Bunong houses, ancient cylindrical vessels that have been handed down from generation to generation and traditional gongs are preserved.
 These are the most precious objects that Bunong families possess, materially and spiritually.
 It is said that, during the Pol Pot regime, many of these vases were buried in the forest to prevent them from being destroyed by the Khmer Rouge.
 And it seems that some of them are still there, waiting for someone to pick them up.